Darren Waller Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Darren Waller Player Prop Bets for NFL Week 6 - Las Vegas vs. Denver

-Ahead of placing any prop bet wagers on Darren Waller for Sunday's game, which starts at 4:25 PM ET on CBS, here are some insights and stats to consider to make the best bets.
-AFC West opponents hit the field in Week 6 when Waller and the Las Vegas Raiders (3-2) meet the Denver Broncos (3-2) at Empower Field at Mile High.
+Darren Waller has player prop betting options available from oddsmakers before his next NFL game on Sunday at 4:25 PM ET airing on CBS.
+AFC West opponents square off in Week 6 when Waller and the Las Vegas Raiders (3-2) meet the Denver Broncos (3-2) at Empower Field at Mile High.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.